VaxThrash/Project-Don-t-Fall/README.md

 # To Play The Game
-1. Download the game here : https://www.mediafire.com/file/td7uker6uanlci2/Test_0.6.1.zip/file
+1. Download the game here : https://www.mediafire.com/file/6p1ecgbix63zpnw/Project_10.1.zip/file
 2. Unzip the folder
 3. Open the directory and launch "**Project : Don't Fall.exe**"
 4. Play the game
 5. (Optional) Let a comment / Repport a bug or a suggestion

 # Bugs :
-* Blocs don't reset when player die, press **R** to reload scene
+* Collisions
 * Black border when changing resolution

 # Update :